-Reengineering technology: Building new IT delivery models from the top down and bottom up Tech Trends 2018
+Reengineering technology: Building new IT delivery models from the top down and bottom up has been added to your bookmarks.

 With business strategies inextricably linked to technology, organizations are rethinking how they envision and deliver technology solutions: transforming IT departments into engines driving business growth, with responsibilities that span back-office systems, operations, and even product offerings.